-For the years ended December 31, (amounts in thousands) 2022 2 2021 Cash provided by/used in operating activities \$ 8 ,644 \$ (20,866) Cash used in investing activities (366) (133) Cash provided by financing activities 23 ,109 35,221 Net change in cash, cash equivalents and restricted cash \$ 31 ,387 \$ 14,222
+For the years ended December 31, (amounts in thousands) 2023 2022 Cash (used in)/provided by operating activities \$ (47,335 5) \$ 8,64 Cash used in investing activities (153 36) Cash provided by financing activities 14,870 23,10 Net change in cash, cash equivalents and restricted cash \$ (32,618 31,38

-Net cash provided by operating activities for the year ended December 31, 2022 of \$8.6 million increased by \$29.5 million from a use of funds of \$20.9 million for the year ended December 31, 2021.
-This increase was due to the receipt of the \$35.0 million up-front payment from Immedica.
+Net cash used in operating activities for the year ended December 31, 2023 was \$47.3 million, a decrease of \$56.0 million from \$8.6 million of net cash provided by operating activities in the prior-year period, primarily as a result of the higher net loss of \$15.8 million and the receipt in the prior-year period of the \$35.0 million up-front payment from Immedica.

-Net cash used in investing activities was \$0.4 million and \$0.1 million for the years ended December 31, 2022 and December 31, 2021, respectively, primarily due to the purchase of equipment for our laboratory space.
+Net cash used in investing activities was \$0.2 million and \$0.4 million for the years ended December 31, 2023 and December 31, 2022, respectively, primarily due to the purchase of equipment for our laboratory space.

-In August 2020 we entered into the Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC, or JonesTrading, pursuant to which we would be able to sell, from time to time, through or to JonesTrading, up to an aggregate of \$200 million of its common stock.
-On June 28, 2022, we entered into an Amendment and Restated Capital on DemandTM Sales Agreement, or the Amended Sales Agreement, with JonesTrading and B. Riley Securities, Inc. The Amended Sales Agreement modifies the original Capital on DemandTM Sales Agreement to include B. Riley as an additional sales agent thereunder.
-Shares of common stock are offered pursuant to a shelf registration statement on Form S-3 filed with the SEC on August 7, 2020.
+In August 2020, we entered into the Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC, or JonesTrading, pursuant to which we are able to sell, from time to time, through or to JonesTrading, up to an aggregate of \$200 million of our common stock.
+On June 28, 2022, we entered into an Amendment and Restated Capital on DemandTM Sales Agreement, or the Amended Sales Agreement, with JonesTrading and B. Riley Securities, Inc. ("B. Riley").
+The Amended Sales Agreement modifies the original Capital on DemandTM Sales Agreement to include B. Riley as an additional sales agent thereunder.
+Shares of common stock are offered pursuant to a shelf registration statement on Form S-3 (File No. 333-242322) filed with the SEC on August 7, 2020 (the "Prior Shelf Registration Statement").
+On August 11, 2023, we filed a new registration statement on Form S-3 (File No. 333-273911), and amended on February 2, 2024, which was declared effective on February 5, 2024, to replace the Prior Shelf Registration Statement, including a base prospectus which covers the offering, issuance and sale of up to \$500 million of common stock, preferred stock, warrants, units and/or subscription rights; and a sales agreement prospectus covering the offering, issuance and sale of up to a maximum aggregate offering price of \$200 million of common stock that may be issued and sold under the Amended Sales Agreement.
+For the year ended December 31, 2023, we sold 1.9 million shares of common stock, resulting in gross proceeds of \$15.1 million and net proceeds of \$14.6 million.
 For the year ended December 31, 2022, we sold 3.5 million shares of common stock, resulting in gross proceeds of \$23.9 million and net proceeds of \$23.2 million.
-For the year ended December 31, 2021, we sold 4.6 million shares of common stock, resulting in gross proceeds of \$36.5 million and net proceeds of \$35.3 million.
-As of December 31, 2022, we have sold 10.2 million shares of common stock, resulting in gross proceeds of \$80.2 million relating to the Sales Agreement, as amended.

-We entered into a lease for corporate office space effective June 1, 2022 and paid a security deposit to the landlord.
-The lease has a term of 5 years 2 months, with an expiration date in 2027, and current annual rent of \$0.6 million.
+We entered into a lease for corporate office space effective June 1, 2022.
+The lease has a term of five years two months, with an expiration date in 2027, and current annual rent of \$0.6 million.
 We are also responsible for certain other costs, such as insurance, utilities and maintenance.
-In July 2022, a certificate of deposit was provided as collateral for a letter of credit and the security deposit was returned.
+We issued a letter of credit in connection with the lease and as of December 31, 2023 maintain a \$0.3 million certified deposit as collateral for the letter of credit.